harmony-ac/harmony-code/README.md

 ## Running the tests

-`harmonyc` only compiles `.harmony` files to `.feature` files.
+Currenlty `harmonyc` only compiles `.harmony` files to `.feature` files.
 To run the tests, you need to set up Cucumber or Specflow, depending on your environment.

 ## License